nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding available dates to a volunteer: `/v free`

+Update when a volunteer is available to help.<br>
-Adds available dates to the volunteer with the specified `VOLUNTEER_INDEX`.
+It will add available dates to the volunteer with the specified `VOLUNTEER_INDEX`.

 Format: `/v free i/VOLUNTEER_INDEX d/AVAILABLE_DATES`

-* The index refers to the number on the left of the volunteer's name.
+* The `INDEX` is the number you see next to their name in the list
-* The index **must be a positive integer** 1, 2, 3, …​
-* Date: Format YYYY-MM-DD (e.g. 2024-01-01)
-* Multiple **dates must be separated by a comma** although spacing is optional 2024-11-28, 2024-11-29, 2024-11-30, ...
+* Use `YYYY-MM-DD` format (like `2024-01-01`)
+* For multiple dates, separate them with commas (like `2024-11-28, 2024-11-29, 2024-11-30`)

 Examples:
 * `/v free i/1 d/2023-10-28, 2023-10-29` adds 2023-10-28 and 2023-10-29 as available dates to the first volunteer on the volunteer list.